4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 My Digital Workflow

-Step 1 – I ingest the images from my Compact Flash Card or SD Cards.
-My settings for the camera are RAW and I normally use the ExpoDisc to get custom white balance.
-I shoot in ADOBE RGB color space as well.
+Step 1 – I ingest the images from my Compact Flash Card or SD Card.
+My camera settings are RAW, and I normally use the ExpoDisc to get a custom white balance.
+I also shoot in ADOBE RGB color space.
 All the settings give me images that are the best possible for editing.
-Color is almost perfect because of the custom white balance and can be modified easily since they are in RAW format.
+Color is almost perfect because of the custom white balance, and pictures can be modified easily since they are in RAW format.

 Step 2 – Ingest using the software PhotoMechanic.
-I select the card and then I select the destination for all the images.
-I use + RAW
+Select the card, and then select the destination for all the images. use + RAW

-Step 3 – External Hard Drive is chosen so that the wear and tear is not so great on my main hard drive of the computer.
-If you shoot as many images as I do you will burn out a hard drive quickly if you use it all the time.
+Step 3 – An external hard drive is chosen so that the wear and tear on my computer’s main hard drive is not so severe.
+If you shoot as many images as I do, you will burn out a hard drive quickly if you use it all the time.

 Step 4 – IPTC Information added

-Step 4 – Add IPTC information that will go onto every photo from the photo shoot.
-Adding the bulk metadata to the caption and keywords as well as embedding credit, copyright and contact information.
-I also add information about the location of where the photos were taken.
+Step 4—Add IPTC information to every photo from the photo shoot.
+Add the bulk metadata to the caption and keywords, as well as embed credit, copyright, and contact information.
+Also, add information about the location where the photos were taken.

-Step 4 The IPTC information I have saved and tend to load one of the templates saved so I do not have to put in the basic information each and every time for a client.
-I have templates for clients like Associated Press, and my personal use as well.
+Step 4: I have saved the IPTC information and tend to load one of the templates saved, so I do not have to put in the basic information each time for a client.
+I have templates for clients like the Associated Press and for my personal use.
 I just load the template and make minor changes.

-Step 5 – Culling the images so that I am only keeping the best images or usable images.
+Step 5 – Culling the images so that I only keep the best or usable photos.

 Step 6 – select the Untagged Images

-Step 6 I go to View and then select seeing only the untagged images and then delete all of them.
-Just keeping the tagged images.
+Step 6: I go to View and then select “See only the untagged images,” then delete all of them while keeping the tagged images.

-Step 7 Open Lightroom and import the selected images from Photomechanic.
-I am just adding these to Lightroom and not copying them.
+Step 7: Open Lightroom and import the selected images from Photomechanic.
+I am just adding these to Lightroom, not copying them.

-Step 8 – Select all images and in Develop Module I then enable Profile Corrections
+Step 8 – Select all images and in the Develop Module, I then enable Profile Corrections

-Step 8 Enable Profile Corrections for lenses.
-This will correct all the aberrations and imperfections known for each lens that I own and therefore giving me the best quality possible.
+Step 8: Enable Profile Corrections for Lenses.
+This will correct all the aberrations and imperfections known to each lens that I own, giving me the best quality possible.

 Step 9 – I sometimes will add a vignette to the images.

-Step 9 I like to darken the edges ever so slightly and heavy depending on the situation.
-I will select all images and add a PC Vignette 1 for slight or PC Vignette 2 for a heavy use like for a formal portrait.
+Step 9: I like to darken the edges ever so slightly and heavily, depending on the situation.
+I will select all images and add a PC Vignette 1 for slight use or PC Vignette 2 for heavy use, like for a formal portrait.
 These are found in the Library Module under Custom.

 Step 10 – Adjust image

 Step 10 – I adjust the image or images.
-I will select a group if they are all similar and this way save on time in the editing.
-This has a few parts to this:
+I will select a group if they are all similar, which saves editing time.
+He has a few parts to this:

-1. Hold down “Option Key” while sliding the exposure.
+1. Hold down the “Option Key” while sliding the exposure.
 You will see the highlights.
-I try and have no white areas on faces for example.
+Try to have no white areas on faces, for example.
 Play with this to get your desired result.

 2. Hold down the “Option Key” and slide the Blacks.
-Only if there are black areas do I try and be sure there is a black
+Only if there are black areas do I try to be sure there is a black

-3. Adjust then the Fill Light to open up the shadows.
+3. Adjust the Fill Light to open up the shadows.

-4. I will sometimes use the Recovery to bring in some highlights that might not be recovered when I did the main exposure.
-Again play with this for desired result
+4. I sometimes use Recovery to bring in some highlights that might not have been recovered when I had done the main exposure.
+Gain play with this for the desired result.

-5. I then usually add some saturation by using the Vibrance slider.
-Usually no more than 35.
-It will affect everything but people.
-That to me is really cool, because I don’t like to make the people red for example.
+5. I then usually add some saturation by using the Vibrance slider, usually no more than 35.
+This will affect everything but people.
+This is cool because I don’t like to make people red, for example.

-6. I may do other fine tuning beyond, but these 5 steps are pretty much used every time.
+6. I may do other fine-tuning beyond, but these five steps are pretty much used every time.

 Step 11 Exporting

 Step 11 Exporting.
-Go to the Library module and in the lower left click export.
+Go to the Library module, and on the lower left, click export.

-Step 12 Select a folder to export.
-I use + JPEGs.
-I select sRGB as a standard since it is more usable for more situations.
-I set quality to 80.
+Step 12: Select a folder to export.
+Use + JPEGs.
+Select sRGB as a standard since it is more usable in more situations.
+Set quality to 80.

-Very important not to check the “minimize Embedded Metadata” because this will remove all the camera data which many database software programs use to help narrow down the search by date and time that a photo was taken.
+It is very important not to check “minimize Embedded Metadata” because this will remove all the camera data, which many database software programs use to help narrow down the search by the date and time that a photo was taken.

-Step 13 Making of DVD/CD.
-I will drag the folders from here to the Disco Software.
+Step 13: Making of DVD/CD.
+Will drag the folders from here to the Disco Software.

-Step 13 Making of a DVD I use the software Disco for the Mac to burn my DVDs and CDs.
-The reason is this will let me take very large shoots that need multiple DVDs and spread the project for me over a number of discs.
+Step 13: Making a DVD: I use the Mac software Disco to burn my DVDs and CDs.
+This allows me to take very large shoots that need multiple DVDs and spread the project over several discs.

-I name the Disc by year, month, day and time that I burn the disc
+I name the disc by year, month, day, and disc time that I burDisceDiscc

 This helps with branding and looking professional for the client.